 You can use your pomander as a beautiful fragrant centerpiece, or hang it using a ribbon on your Christmas Tree, or set it out as part of your decorations and to add wonderful holiday fragrance to your classroom or home.

 More Pomander Ideas

 These are so much fun to make, and with a little creativity you can make them all year round.
 Traditionally oranges are used and give you those delicious scents of winter.
 For Halloween we used mini pumpkins.
 In the summer you can use lemons.
 You can also use grapefruits or any other citrus fruit you have readily available.

-Another thing you can do is slice the fruits to create discs that you insert the whole cloves into to create beautiful designs, then cure and hang.
+Another thing you can do if you don’t want to use the entire orange is to slice the fruits to create discs that you insert the whole cloves into to create beautiful designs, then cure and hang with ribbon.
 The discs will be translucent and will not only smell amazing, but also look stunning hanging in a window.

 Enjoy this wonderful heritage activity with your kids.